stephensmalley/selinuxns/README.md

     setfiles /etc/selinux/targeted/contexts/files/file_contexts /

 #### Boot with its own namespace
-Once the container has the modifed systemd, a policy, and labeled files, you can test booting with its own SELinux namespace.
+Once the container has the modified systemd, a policy, and labeled files, you can test booting with its own SELinux namespace.
 From the host OS:

 <details><summary>Expand commands</summary>